John Ferraby

 In October 1957, Ferraby was appointed a Hand of the Cause of God by Shoghi Effendi.
 From 1959 to 1963, he served as one of the nine Custodians at the Baháʼí World Centre in Haifa, Israel.

+After the formation of the Universal House of Justice, Ferraby settled in Cambridge and for a few years served as secretariat for the Hands of the Cause for Europe and traveled extensively to assist European Baháʼí communities.
+He retired from actively serving the Faith due to poor health in his later years before his passing in 1973.

 Works

 All Things Made New is notable for the changes made from the original publication in 1957 to subsequent editions published after the passing of Shoghi Effendi.
 For example, comparing the original 1957 edition to the 1987 edition, among the numerous alterations, is the replacement of his dedication of the book to "The First Guardian of the Baháʼí Faith" to simply "The Guardian."
 Other references to "the Guardian" have been replaced with "the Universal House of Justice."